Are you experiencing pain in your gums? Are you searching for a “Periodontist near me?

 2. Ask About Sedation Options

-If you’re nervous going to a periodontist, find out what sedation options they have available.
+If you’re nervous about going to a periodontist, find out what sedation options they have available.
 Different sedative options can include IV sedation, laughing gas, or an oral pill.
 You can also ask what medications they offer.

 3. Financing Options